From 1327 England and Wales have shared Kings and Queens

 Married Anne Neville

 Appointed regent for young Edward V and became King after declaring the sons of Edward IV to be illegitimate.
+His place on the throne was challenged by Henry Tudor who defeated him at the Battle of Bosworth Field.

 Married 1.
 Catherine of Aragon, 2.
 Anne Boleyn, 3.
 Jane Seymour, 4.
 Anne of Cleves, 5.
 Kathryn Howard, 6.
 Katherine Parr